kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 {% video "/media/full-server-component-data-hydration.mp4" %}

 From this you can see the `story-preview` components content is coming from the server as HTML.
 The rendered markup only contains one instance of the components `title`, `score` and `url` properties thus **no double data**. `temp1._d` shows what data the component was given during instantiation but when `JSON.stringify(temp1.data)` it evaluates every property through looking it up in the components server rendered DOM.
 The comments (`<!---->`) in the response are to break up text nodes.
-You can try this demo out [here](http://40.115.126.159/).

 Not only is the state available to the component but is also public to other components.
 Running `JSON.stringify(document.querySelector("index-page").data, 0, 4)` should see a object with a array of stories.
 Those stories exist on the individual components but modifying externally is permitted: `document.querySelector("index-page").data.stories[2].title = "Hello World"`